 An orphan in her 30s, Clare understood life is much shorter than we all anticipate and took an MA in creative writing at the University of Winchester in the hope of rediscovering writing.

 People of Abandoned Character, her first novel, was published in 2020.
+Her upcoming novel, The Gone and the Forgotten, is coming June of 2022.
 She lives in Southampton in Hampshire.